-- 1. Prior to the administration of any field sobriety test the officer should try to avoid potential trouble areas.
+- Prior to the administration of any field sobriety test the officer should try to avoid potential trouble areas.
 Although any area can be a potential trouble zone, it is generally agreed that certain places rank high on the list as being imminently dangerous.
 Examples are: - a.
-In front of a tavern - In front of a person's residence, with a gathering of people including family - c.
+In front of a tavern - b.
+In front of a person's residence, with a gathering of people including family - c.
 In an area which has a history of racial strife and rioting - d.
-Within sight of any large gathering of people - 2.
-If such a situation should present itself: - a.
-The suspect should be removed from the scene as quickly as possible, and the examination should be conducted elsewhere. - b.
+Within sight of any large gathering of people - e.
+In an area too close to passing traffic - 2.
+If such a situation should present itself: - The suspect should be removed from the scene as quickly as possible, and the examination should be conducted elsewhere. - b.
 If the suspect proves not to be under the influence of alcohol and/or drugs, he should be released.
 (849(b)(1) P.C.)